-Carne Asada Street Corn Dip
+Street Corn Dip

-This easy Carne Asada Street Corn Dip is made with tender corn kernels cooked in a deeply savory, slightly spicy bone marrow-based broth and topped with a juicy cubed steak.
+This easy carne asada Street Corn Dip is made with tender corn kernels cooked in a deeply savory, slightly spicy bone marrow-based broth and topped with a juicy cubed steak.
 Finish it with Mexican crema and cotija cheese, and dive in with your favorite tortilla chips.

 Carne Asada corn dip in a serving bowl surrounded by toppings.

 Whether you’re planning for Cinco de Mayo or just in the market for a delicious dish that will transport your taste buds to the vibrant streets of Mexico, this street corn dip recipe is for you.
-It takes the concept of Mexican street corn (esquites) and turns it into a heartier dish that can be served as a sharable appetizer or a filling entree.
+It takes the concept of Mexican street corn (esquites) and turns it into a heartier dish that can be served as a shareable appetizer or a filling entree.

 Slightly sweet, white corn kernels are cooked to tender in deeply savory, slightly spicy bone marrow broth.
 The stewed corn serves as a base for a juicy ribeye or skirt steak that has been seared to perfection and cut into bite-sized pieces.